Skip to content

 Choosing the right template

-• No framework / Node.js backendfetch (zero deps) or axios (interceptors, retries)
+No framework / Node.js backendfetch (zero deps) or axios

 Custom templates

-If none of the built-in templates fit your existing HTTP client setup, you can provide your own template directory:
+If none of the built-in templates fit your existing HTTP client setup, provide a path to your own template directory:

 bash